Adult Dog Training

 One of my dogs "Koda" in a "sit-stay" focused and awaiting a reward.

 When addressing fear and aggression, reward based dog training is best.
 Fearful dogs can typically be introduced to new people with a treat/ reward.
 Canines are amazingly food driven and in many fearful dogs this method works wonderful.
 This can be a slow process and literally take a baby step approach.
 Imagine you are training a wild Squirrel to come up on your deck and take a peanut from your hand.
 In many cases it can seem that methodical.
 Here we are using treats/ food as a "lure".
 Fear and anxiety often go hand in hand.
 Our goal here is by using our lure, to achieve a trust and bond with a fearful dog.

 Aggression on the other hand is more directly related to poor socialization.
 Yet a fear aggressive behavior can result as well, especially when a fearful dog is cornered or does not have the means to escape.
 Further, un neutered males and un altered females may become aggressive from time to time regardless.

-The problem with leashes, colors and corrections with aggressive dogs is it associates socializing with negativity.
-Compared to the concept of praise, reward and pleasure, it makes sense to try and address aggression in a positive way.
+The problem with leashes, collars and corrections with aggressive dogs is it associates socializing with negativity.
+Compared to the concept of praise, reward and pleasure.
+So it makes sense to try and address aggression in a positive way starting out.